Atlas-Axis/next-gen-atlas-fork/Sky Atlas/Sky Atlas.md

 ##### A.1.4.9.2.1 - Warnings Appropriate For Mild Breach [Core]  <!-- UUID: f8107b34-93b1-4ab8-a6ab-c4e70a048933 -->

 In cases of very mild "slippery slope" breaches of the Alignment Conserver requirements, a formal warning may be given and recorded in the subdocuments herein.
 Where such a breach was the first instance of misalignment by the Alignment Conserver, no disciplinary measures beyond a formal warning are required.

+###### NR-6 - Defining Threshold For “Very Mild Slippery Slope" Breaches [Needed Research]  <!-- UUID: db47c59f-a822-4213-9305-8c8eb07c41f0 -->

+**Content**:

+What specific actions or omissions qualify as "very mild slippery slope" breaches?
+Helpful research can include: developing a set of criteria or a checklist that defines what constitutes a "very mild slippery slope" breach.
+This could involve an analysis of past or hypothetical incidents, consultations with the Facilitators, etc. Such guidelines are likely needed to help Facilitators reliably determine whether an act should be classified as a 'minor' slippery slope infraction or a more severe act which would merit derecognition.

 ###### A.1.4.9.2.1.1 - Warning Notice [Core]  <!-- UUID: 0222d1c6-67ab-456e-82d6-41f3b834f285 -->